theosanderson/theo.io/content/post/2023-09-14-deckgl-svg/index.md

 There's also a useful function in there that will trigger a download of the SVG.

-You can see it all in accession by clicking the 📷 button in the bottom right on [Cov2Tree](//cov2tree.org).
+You can see it all in action by clicking the 📷 button in the bottom right on [Cov2Tree](//cov2tree.org).

 Anyway, if you're stuck on this problem hopefully this provides inspiration that a solution is possible.
 Best of luck!